cynthiah3224/moreabtme/README.md

 * I have 2 dogs and 2 cats
     * 1 is Buddy and the 2nd one is Kanuto.
 Buddy is mine and Kanuto is my sister dog, they both are brothers.
     * I have a female tabby cat which is mine and her son which is my brothers cat.
-* I did track, I am still in the team, we just don´t meet due to CORONA but it is ok.
+* I did track, I am still in the team, we just dont meet due to CORONA but it is ok.

 ---------